 This vision relies on three main strategic objectives for 2025:

-It confirms and builds upon the previous broadband objectives set by 2020 giving every European access to 30 Mbps connectivity and half of the households a subscription at 100 Mbps.
-It further calls for 5G connectivity to be available in at least one major city in each Member State by 2020 at the latest.
+It confirms and builds upon the previous broadband objectives for 2020, to supply every European with access to at least 30 Mbps connectivity, and to provide half of European households with connectivity rates of 100 Mbps.
+Furthermore, it calls for 5G connectivity to be available in at least one major city in each Member State by 2020 at the latest.

-Broadband Europe showcases more than 160 European broadband project database of good practices.
-It also provides information and guidance on investing in broadband development, business models, technological solutions, financing tools and measures to reduce the costs of broadband deployment.
+Broadband Europe showcases more than 200 successful European broadband projects in a database of good practices.
+It also provides information and guidance on investing in broadband development, technological solutions, business models, financing tools and measures to reduce the costs of broadband deployment.
 The Broadband Handbook for rural and remote areas will help policy makers and broadband project managers to rollout high-speed networks in rural or remote territories.

 The country pages for each Member State provide information on developments in broadband, the national broadband strategies and policies, financial instruments, major projects, links to publications and contact information of responsible authorities.
 The network of the Broadband Competence Offices supports broadband deployment across the EU.